bkw777/notice.sh/README.md

 There is also a `-%` option for internal use to launch the background process to watch dbus for the button presses and run the commands specified by `--action`

-As a convenience, any trailing non-option arguments are taken as alternative way to supply the summary instead of `--summary`
+As a convenience, any trailing non-option arguments are an alternative way to supply the summary instead of `--summary`
-This allows to send simple notifications by just:
+This allows to send simple notifications by just: `notice this is a message`
-`notice this is a message` vs `notice --summary="this is a message"` or `notice -s "this is a message"` If both `--summary` and trailing args are supplied, `--summary` is used and the trailing args are ignored.
+If both `--summary` and trailing args are supplied, `--summary` is used and the trailing args are ignored.

 `--` ends option parsing, which can be used to prevent text that looks like options from being interpreted as more options.